stephanie-denny/rising-stars/content/pages/FAQ.md

       a BA, AA, or CDA (Child Development Associate credential).
     title: What qualifications do your teachers have?
   - description: >-
-      We offer an unbiased curriculum and an inclusive community where all families are celebrated and welcome.
-We aren’t affiliated with a church or religious community.
-    title: Are you affiliated with a church or other religious community?
-  - description: >-
       Rising Stars classrooms are spacious and well equipped.
 Large windows provide abundant natural light and a delightful view outside.
 Classrooms include learning/activity centers such as Home Living, Book Corner, Art,